robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 logPhase(136); // 0 | it's because SINE C was created like this: sample += generateSineWave(16, 0.3, 0, i);
 ```

-All sines returned phase offset equal to zero.
-Let's check what we would get if we add some phase offset to our sines.
+All sins returned phase offset equal to zero.
+Let's check what we would get if we add some phase offset to our sins.

 ```javascript
 // fill array with time domain samples